-m.
+- m.
+Sewer Avail. - m.
 The existing sanitary sewer in Benson Avenue can handle the additional wastewater flow generated by this project.
-It will need to be extended at the same time Benson Avenue is extended.

-n.
-Water Avail.
+It will need to be extended at the same time Benson Avenue is extended. - n.
+Water Avail. - n.

-n.
 Domestic water will be provided by the City of Santa Cruz Water Department and this agency can serve the project.